What Is the Ravitch Procedure?

 What Else Should I Know?

-Children with pectus carinatum or pectus excavatum can feel self-conscious about the way they look.
+Pectus carinatum or pectus excavatum can make kids feel self-conscious about the way they look.
 The Ravitch procedure can improve the way the chest looks and help a child's self-esteem.
-Although the recovery time can be difficult, most kids are happy with the results.
+The recovery time can be difficult, but most kids are happy with the results.